dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/components/breadcrumb.md

 ---
 title: 'Breadcrumb'
-description: 'The Breadcrumb component is a bar for navigation showing current web path'
+description: 'The Breadcrumb component is a bar for navigation showing current web path.'
 status: null
 showTabs: true
 ---